Thibaut Courtois: 2022 World Cup

 In November 2022, he was named in the final squad for the 2022 FIFA World Cup in Qatar.
 On 1 December, he played his 100th match for Belgium in a goalless draw against Croatia, becoming the first Belgian goalkeeper to achieve this feat.
+Despite this Belgium exited at the group stage.

 UEFA Euro 2024 omission

 Courtois played in two of Belgium's qualifying matches for the UEFA Euro 2024.
 He suffered a torn anterior cruciate ligament in August 2023, ruling him out for numerous months.
 Despite recovering from his injury and helping Real Madrid win the UEFA Champions League, he was not selected for the Euros.
 An underlying conflict between Belgium manager Domenico Tedesco and Courtois wasn't resolved, after they clashed when Courtois was not named Belgium's captain during a Euro 2024 qualifier against Austria.
 Eventually, Courtois announced he would not be part of Belgium's squad for the 2024 tournament.
 This was later confirmed by Tedesco in April 2024.

 On 22 August 2024, Courtois announced that he would not return to the national team for the time being, citing the conflict with Tedesco as the main reason.